 Now that I explained my intent behind this avocado chocolate mousse cake you might still want to ask why I tampered with a classic cake?
 What could possibly be better than chocolate cake?
 A chocolate cake that needs no baking and contains no refined sugars.
 This one is made with a good amount of avocado that gives it all the creaminess that I love about mousse au chocolat but without the guilt.
 It's topped with fresh seasonal blackberries and keeps well frozen.

-- 3 tbsp dark maple syrup, or sweetener of your preference
+- 3 tablespoon maple syrup or sweetener of your preference

 - Place all the ingredients for the base into a food processor and pulse until combined.
 Don't over process it or it will turn into a paste, you still want some crunch in it and the base to hold together.
 Transfer it into a loose bottom tin and flatten it out evenly.
 I prefer loose bottom tins because it is so much easier to get cake out of them, especially no-bake cakes.
 The base will seem crumbly and rather sticky but don't worry, once it's frozen it will hold together very nicely.
 Transfer the form into the freezer and proceed with the cream.